chrisawmichaeldev/selectorpass/MANUAL_TESTS.md

 When I click the eye icon next to the password field Then I should see a master password prompt
 When I enter the correct master password
-Then the password field should be populated with the decrypted password And I should be able to modify and save the credential
+Then the credential should exit edit mode (known limitation) And I should click "Edit" again to continue editing And the password field should be populated with the decrypted password
 ```
-- [ ] Test needed
+- [x] Test needed

 ---